6. RewriteRule Flags¶

 before being passed on to the output URL, resulting in a correct mapping

-to /search.php?term=x%20%26%20y%2Fz
+to /search.php?term=x%20%26%20y%2Fz.

-Note that you may also need to set AllowEncodedSlashes
+Note that you may also need to set AllowEncodedSlashes to On to get

 this particular example to work, as httpd does not allow encoded slashes